 Her text was succinct: “You were right; it did get worse.”
 Days before, after she expressed disappointment over a gift he had gotten her, he flew into a rage, throwing her face-down on the ground, threatening to break her ring finger.
 She was safe for now, and equipped with photographic evidence of the harm he had done.
 But she still wouldn’t – couldn’t – go to the authorities.
 She was away from him physically, but he still held that emotional control.

 Victims of emotional abuse are so manipulated into thinking it’s their fault that they stay silent.
 What can we do to guide them to safety?
 We educate, we create awareness, we listen, and we NEVER judge the victim.
 National programs such NCADV provide an abundance of crisis and counseling resources, and you can find statewide and local organizations for immediate help in your area.

 Looking for a way to help right now?
-Join me by taking the Pledge to End Violence Against Women so together, we can be a collective voice for those who are just starting to find theirs.
+Join the activist community at LiveYourDream.org, with easy online actions you can take to empower women and girls.
+Together, we can be a collective voice for those who are just starting to find theirs.

 It took me quite a long time to develop a voice, and now that I have it, I am not going to be silent.